strongbox/strongbox-docs/Cron-Tasks.md

 So, all cron tests aren't  executed when the project is builded.

-We need to add **-Dspring.profiles.active=quartz-integration-tests** for running cron tests during the building of the project:
+We need to add `-Dspring.profiles.active=quartz-integration-tests` for running cron tests during the building of the project:

     mvn clean install -Dspring.profiles.active=quartz-integration-tests

-### Create a new cron job
+### How To Create A New Cron Job

 A new cron job is created with extending class [JavaCronJob](https://github.com/strongbox/strongbox/blob/master/strongbox-cron-tasks/src/main/java/org.carlspring.strongbox/cron/api/jobs/JavaCronJob.java) and overriding its function executeInternal(JobExecutionContext jobExecutionContext).

 Every cron job is running in separate thread.
 And we need to know the end of the job for testing it.
 So, it is used class [JobManager](https://github.com/strongbox/strongbox/blob/master/strongbox-cron-tasks/src/main/java/org.carlspring.strongbox/cron/config/JobManager.java) in all cron jobs for saving name of executed job.

-### Define the cron variables/properties when implementing a new cron task
+### Defining Cron Variables/Properties When Implementing A New Cron Task

 All properties of cron task are stored in the field **Map<String, String> properties** class [CronTaskConfiguration](https://github.com/strongbox/strongbox/blob/master/strongbox-cron-tasks/src/main/java/org.carlspring.strongbox/cron/domain/CronTaskConfiguration.java):